 MTI understands that the requirements for an ADA-compliant bath can be a challenge for the designer.
 In order to be ADA-compliant, it is imperative that products be installed in accordance with the official ADA standards.
 Additional local, state and/or federal standards may also apply.
 This guide is intended to serve only as a general guide to ADA specification as it relates to MTI products and does not claim to cover all possible codes and requirements.
-Please also feel free to contact the MTI Project Group for personalized assistance.
+Please also feel free to contact the MTI Project Group

 In most cases of MTI product categories the products themselves are not generally ADA compliant on their own.
 Guidelines address various needs of not only the products but the space around it.